surroundaustralia/provwf/examples/README.md

 # Examples
-This folder contains examples of outputs from test instances of ProvWorkflow.
+This folder contains examples of small implementations of ProvWF.